 John L. Esposito and James P. Piscatori, “Democratiza tion and Islam,” Middle East Journal 45, no. 3 (Summer 1991): 428.

 See Yahya Sadowski, “Egypt’s Islamist Movement: A New Political and Economic Force,” Middle East Insight 5, no. 4 (November/December 1987): 40.
 On the role of Islamic funda mentalism in Egyptian politics, see Chris Hedges, “Militant Islam’s Conquest Stops at Egypt’s Border,” New York Times, January 6, 1992.

 “Going Wrong in Algiers,” Wall Street Journal.
 On the impact of the new military regime’s repressive measures, see Youssef M. Ibrahim, “Algeria Militants Call for Uprising,” New York Times, January 14, 1992; and Youssef M. Ibrahim, “Algeria Arrests a Senior Islamic Leader,” New York Times, January 23, 1992.

 Esposito and Piscatori, “Democratization and Islam,” p.
 434.

 Ignatius, “Islam in the West’s Sights: The Wrong Cru sade.”

 Esposito and Piscatori, “Democratization and Islam,” p.
 40.

-Posted by Ian Greenhalgh on June 14, 2017, With 1825 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on June 14, 2017, With 1871 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.